mmccarty/mmccarty.github.io/_posts/2021-05-26-time-for-a-change.md

 ---

 Last Friday was my last day at Capital One.
-I will miss all of the wonderful people that I had the fortune to work with over the past few years.
+I will miss all of the wonderful people that I had the fortune of working with over the past few years.
 Next week I will be joining the Product team at NVIDIA to focus on Python Developer tools.

 One hobby that I picked up during my time a Capital One that I intend to keep is